SCOPE OF THIS CHAPTER

 - Wellbeing One to One Template (For all Supervisees);

-- Case Supervision One to One Template (For CLA cases);
+- Case Supervision One to One Template (For CLA cases - LCS Form Available);

-- Case Supervision One to One Template (For all other teams, except Family Safeguarding);
+- Case Supervision One to One Template (For all other teams, except Family Safeguarding - LCS Form Available);

-- Group Case Supervision Template (For use by the Family Safeguarding Service);
+- Group Case Supervision Template (For use by the Family Safeguarding Service - LCS Form Available);

 - Supervision Agenda (For use by the Independent Reviewing Officers (IRO)).

-This will be provided by Business Support at each supervision and are to be handwritten by the manager.
+This will be provided by Business Support at each supervision and are to be handwritten by the manager (forms should be completed on LCS where available, so this may not apply in all instances).
 The headings (as described in the templates) should be completed thoroughly.
 The aim is to demonstrate that cases have been considered for safeguarding, effective planning and the avoidance of drift, and the impact of services on the child and family.

-The completed form should be passed to the Support Officer to type into the child's LCS supervision casenote.
+The completed form (for services where there isn't currently an LCS Form) should be passed to the Support Officer to type into the child's LCS supervision casenote.

 The Support Officer will also enter the management decision made (outside of case supervision) into the LCS Management / Panel Decision casenote.